HGV Driving Licence Application

 The D4 form has to be filled in by a doctor.
 This could be either:

-- A private firm specialising in drivers’ medical exams
+- a private firm specialising in drivers’ medical exams

 Submitting the forms

-How long does it take?
+How long does it take to receive a licence?